 QR codes, or Quick Response codes, have existed for as long as we’ve had smartphones.
 You’ve seen them before, they’re those obtrusive postage stamp-sized black and white pixelated boxes found on printed material.
-They’ve been a great way to increase consumer interaction, but many people complain that they’re ugly and take away from the design.
+QR barcodes are a great way to increase consumer interaction, but many people complain that they’re ugly and take away from the design.
 Recently, tech developers have taken the QR code concept and created their own apps that are quicker, broader, and more aesthetically pleasing than their predecessor.
 They bring a new generation into QR codes like Taylor Swift did with country music.
-Here are four of them:
+Here are four QR code apps:

 Snapchat has had many changes since its inception in 2011.
 At first, if you wanted to add someone on Snapchat then you would have to ask for their username and manually enter it.
 Then the other person would have to do the same.
 Now it has Snapcodes that allow you to add friends in a snap, pun intended.
 The code appears as a series of dots surrounding Snapchat’s ghost element.
 You can share your code online or pull it up on your phone for others to scan and, just like that, you have a new Snapchat friend.
 You can also make your own Snapcodes that link to a website of your choice, which is much more fun than sharing a URL.
 Up to 8 million Snapcodes are scanned every day.